developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/guide/configreference/index.md

 2. A page times out (according to the timeout interval set in NavTimeout)
 3. The user presses the stop button.

-The browser will automatically append the querystring value "badlink" containing the URL of the page that could not be reached, and 'stop=true' if the page was loaded because the user pressed the stop button.
+The browser will automatically append the query string value "badlink" containing the URL of the page that could not be reached, and 'stop=true' if the page was loaded because the user pressed the stop button.
 The page specified in the badlink setting should be a device-resident file using the `file://` protocol so it’s accessible by the browser.

 **Known issues**: If the device has no network connection, a navigation timeout message may be displayed on Windows Mobile devices that use the IE engine.
 On CE5 and CE6, the IE engine will truncate the request variables when navigation to a badlink occurs and the reason for the failure might not be displayed.